 Start your journey at Ireland’s most sacred location, the Hill of Tara.
 On a clear day the view is outstanding and it is said that a quarter of the landscape of Ireland can be seen from this historic place, the inauguration site of the High Kings.
 The sense of space and the fresh air, really does make an impact here and a walk around the unique terrain is a great way to start your holiday.
 Afterwards, stop into Maguires coffee shop for one of their famous scones.

-From Tara, journey on to the Village of Enfield, which makes an ideal starting point to explore the newly developed Royal Canal Greenway.
+From Tara, journey on to the village of Enfield, which makes an ideal starting point to explore the newly developed Royal Canal Greenway.
 For those with bicycles in tow, this is a fantastic amenity and the route stretches all the way to Cloondara in Co Longford.
-Whether cycling or walking, the Greenway is a great way to enjoy the great outdoors and appreciate the peace and tranquillity of this great Waterway.
+Whether cycling or walking, the Greenway is a great way to enjoy the great outdoors and appreciate the peace and tranquility of this great waterway.

 Having completed your explorations, visit Johnstown Bridge, just outside Enfield, where the Hamlet Court Hotel is an ideal place to enjoy a spot of lunch.
 The O’Neill family offer a warm welcome to all who pass through its doors and Murty’s Bar serves a fantastic lunch or brunch which will help you to recharge after a busy morning.

 The next stop that we recommend is the historic town of Trim.
 Centred around the largest Anglo-Norman Castle in Ireland, Trim is a picturesque gem, with some fantastic walks to be enjoyed.
 The Trim Castle Riverwalk and Trim Historic Trail are great ways to see the town and to explore the historic landmarks as you meander along the River Boyne.
-For those travelling with children there is a fantastic playground located by the river- grab a takeaway coffee from Trim’n’ Healthy, Harvest Homebakery or The Olive Tree to enjoy while the kids wear themselves out!
+For those looking for some time on the water, contact James at Boyne Valley Activties who can organise white water rafting or kayaking sessions.
+For something a bit more relaxed you can also book a place on their guided medieval river tour where you can float through time and learn about the history of Trim from a really unique perspective.

-A fabulous evening meal can be enjoyed at one of the many restaurants in the town.
+A fabulous evening meal can be enjoyed at one of the many restaurants in Trim.
 From The Stockhouse to Franzini’s, from Khan Spices to Brogans, there are lots of fantastic eateries dotted around the streets.

 Plan your visit to Trim and surrounding areas here.

 Start your day in the town of Athboy which you can explore by way of the Athboy Heritage Trail.
 Follow this with a walk up to the Hill of Ward or Tlachtga which is regarded as the birthplace of the Samhain festival, or what we now know as Halloween.
-Enjoy the fresh air and amazing landscape as you explore this ancient site.
-Treat yourself to a morning coffee in the Darnley Lodge Hotel before venturing in direction of Kells to enjoy the Girley Bog Eco Walk.
+Enjoy the fresh air and amazing landscape as you explore this ancient site before venturing in direction of Kells to enjoy the Girley Bog Eco Walk.

 This is a looped walk, just over 5.5km long and covering varying landscapes of forest and bogland.
 There is a wide variety of bird and plant life to be seen as you walk, and interpretive panels along the route will tell you more about your surroundings.
 From here journey on to Kells and stop into Café Therese at the Headfort Arms for a spot of lunch.
 Choose from traditional carvery lunch or the extensive sandwich and panini menu to refuel before indulging in a spot of hillwalking at Loughcrew Cairns.